You’ve likely landed on this page because you’re trying to understand bounce rate in Google Analytics 4.

 So while Google Analytics 4 has done away with bounce rate they’ve replaced it with a metric called engagement rate that allows you to get similar information about user behavior on your site.
 But we’ve actually found page value to be even better metrics than both of these options.

-As you can see, we’ve raved about the benefits of page value in the past, and now with GA4, the page value metric has become even more important.
+We’ve raved about the benefits of page value in the past, and now with GA4, the page value metric has become even more important.

 So, if you’re looking to understand the value of your website and, more specifically, the individual pages, stop stressing about bounce rate and keep reading to learn about page value.

-Bounce Rate Alternatives
+Two Bounce Rate Alternatives

 Again, if you’re reading this post, you're probably interested in bounce rate, which is defined by Google as “a single-page session on your site.
 In Analytics, a bounce is calculated specifically as a session that triggers only a single request to the Analytics server, such as when a user opens a single page on your site and then exits without triggering any other requests to the Analytics server during that session.”